-At low beam energies, the electrons are elastically scattered practically at the same energy, regardless of the scattering angle, within the ECal acceptance.
-At 6.6 GeV, the energy differences become of the same order of the requested energy resolution, therefore the angular position of the absorbed scattered electron energy must be taken into account when defining a the calibration plan.
+At all beam energies, the electrons are elastically scattered practically at the same energy, regardless of the scattering angle, within the ECal acceptance.

 The differential cross sections of single electrons scattered off tungsten nuclei have been plotted.
 An approximate integration over the geometric acceptance of single crystals of the ECal has been performed, in order to calculate the effective number of events at a given luminosity, as a function of the crystal position.
 At 6.6 GeV the effect of the electric form factor becomes relevant, lowering by several orders of magnitude the cross section at larger angles.
-The use of the elastic scattered electrons events seems possible at lower beam energies E=1.5 GeV and E=2.2 GeV, while events rate critically drops at E=6.6 GeV for the outer sectors of ECal.
+The use of the elastic scattered electrons events seems possible at lower beam energies E = 1.5 GeV and E = 2.2 GeV, while events rate critically drops at E = 6.6GeV for the outer sectors of ECal.

-Figure 1: Scattered electron energy (GeV) VS scattering angle (mrad) Coulomb scattered electron energy (Beam Energy=1.5 GeV)
+Figure 1: Scattered electron energy (GeV) VS scattering angle (mrad)